A weekly blog by RJ Grey's principal Andrew Shen

 There’s a few upcoming events and activities that I want to make sure families have on their respective radars:

 Our Fall interscholastic sports programs start this Tuesday, September 3 in terms of tryouts for Girls and Boys’ Soccer, and September 5 for Field Hockey.
 Our Cross Country team is a no-cut program, and has an informational meeting on September 11.
-For all information on our Athletics programs, visit this page Please remember that all students who plan to participate in tryouts must have completed the “Family ID” registration process.
+For all information on our Athletics programs, visit this page.
+Please remember that all students who plan to participate in tryouts must have completed the “Family ID” registration process.
 This process is taking the place of the paper “Green Forms” that were required in prior years.
 Details and instructions are posted on our Athletics website.

-school musical will be James and the Giant Peach and auditions will be taking place later this month.
+This year, our school musical will be James and the Giant Peach and auditions will be taking place later this month.
 Audition workshops will be held on Sept.
 11 and Sept.
 12, and attendance at both workshops is mandatory.
 The auditions themselves are scheduled for Sept.
 17 and Sept.
 18, and attendance is expected for both days as well.
 Visit our Theatre Arts page for additional details and information.

-School Picture Day is scheduled for Friday, September 27th.
+Our annual School Picture Day is scheduled for Friday, September 27th.
 When we get closer to that date, we will send an order form home with students.
 No need to prepare for it now, just wanted you all to know the date.

-clubs and afterschool activities that are open for all students to join.
+Within the next week or two, our website will include a list of clubs and afterschool activities that are open for all students to join.
 The list currently posted on our website includes last year’s offerings.
 We’re hoping to offer many of the same clubs and activities as previous years, along with some new offerings that emerge over the course of the year.

 The week after Labor Day long weekend will include a few safety-related activities and conversations with the students, and so I want to make mention and provide important reminders about both the technical and relationship-focused strategies that are associated with our efforts to maintain a safe learning environment.
 As previously mentioned above, our schools have locked entrances during the school day and a protocol for entering the school.
 Additionally, there are cameras positioned (only) in the main entrance and hallway areas within the school.
 These decisions did not come lightly and certainly speak to the increasing complexities and responsibilities that school districts must address regarding student safety and addressing behaviors that might violate community values.
 What I want to emphasize to families is that those practices don’t replace our more important efforts and dedication to developing relationships with students that focus on a culture of mutual respect.
 In the classroom, on teams, and as a whole school, we know how essential it is to emphasize messaging about our individual and shared responsibilities for establishing a positive school climate for everyone.
 Helping students this age develop skills and strategies to manage peer conflicts, difficult conversations, and decision making during challenging moments are not only “school safety strategies”, but are in and of themselves a part of the learning experience that is central to a successful middle school education.